 Board the train to Syracuse and Ortigia island

 Syracuse and its adjoining Ortigia island are two of the most alluring places that you can visit on a day trip from Catania.
 Syracuse is characterised by ancient Greek ruins, fragrant lemon groves, and stunning baroque plazas.

 Once upon a time, Syracuse was the most powerful city in the Ancient Greek world.
-It was more powerful than Athens or Corinth.
+It was more powerful than Athens or Corinth in the Greek Peloponnese.
 Syracuse’s history is best uncovered at the Parco Archeologico della Neapolis, and the Teatro Greco.